Back on the World Title Trail? – Mike Perez Returns this Weekend - Irish Boxing

 ‘The Rebel’ takes on Bosnia And Herzegovina’s Adnan Deronja [12(5)–5(4)] over eight rounds in Benalmadena.

-Perez registered his third straight win since Legacy Boxing brought him back from a three-year layoff when he successfully defended his WBA Intercontinental title in Dubai in March of last year – and at that stage it looked like the 37-year-old was on the World title charge.
+Perez registered his third straight win since Legacy Boxing brought him back from a three-year layoff when he successfully defended his WBA cruiserweight Intercontinental title in Dubai in March of last year – and at that stage it looked like the 37-year-old was on the World title charge.

 Mike Perez de regreso vs Adnan Deronja #boxeocubano 🥊🇨🇺 pic.twitter.com/S5ysPQjFCP— BoxeoCubano (@boxeocubanocom) August 1, 2023